Oblongmana/raspi-general/README.md

  1. Plug SD Card in
  2. Plug ethernet in
+ 3. Plug power in
- 3. Use whatever magic you need to use to find out IP address for RasPi (e.g. log into router and view ARP table)
+ 4. Use whatever magic you need to use to find out IP address for RasPi (e.g. log into router and view ARP table)
- 4. `ssh pi@[ip.add.re.ss]`: default password is raspberry
+ 5. `ssh pi@[ip.add.re.ss]`: default password is raspberry
- 5. `sudo raspi-config`
+ 6. `sudo raspi-config`
- 6. Do whatever you need to do to expand the root filesystem (look for something like `expand_rootfs` - may vary depending on version of raspbian)
+ 7. Do whatever you need to do to expand the root filesystem (look for something like `expand_rootfs` - may vary depending on version of raspbian)
- 7. Do other fun things like change your timezone, and your password
+ 8. Do other fun things like change your timezone, and your password
- 8. Exit config
+ 9. Exit config
- 9. Reboot (you should get prompted - if not, type `reboot` at the prompt)
+ 10. Reboot (you should get prompted - if not, type `reboot` at the prompt)
- 10. Once rebooted, `ssh pi@[ip.add.re.ss]`
+ 11. Once rebooted, `ssh pi@[ip.add.re.ss]`
- 11. `sudo apt-get update`
+ 12. `sudo apt-get update`
- 12. `sudo apt-get dist-upgrade`, or just `upgrade` if you know the difference between the two and prefer using `upgrade` rather than `dist-upgrade`
+ 13. `sudo apt-get dist-upgrade`, or just `upgrade` if you know the difference between the two and prefer using `upgrade` rather than `dist-upgrade`
- 13. `sudo sync`
+ 14. `sudo sync`
- 14. `reboot`
+ 15. `reboot`

 ### Bluetooth setup